opentracing/specification/specification.md

 **`FollowsFrom` references:** Some parent Spans do not depend in any way on the result of their child Spans.
 In these cases, we say merely that the child Span `FollowsFrom` the parent Span in a causal sense.
 There are many distinct `FollowsFrom` reference sub-categories, and in future versions of OpenTracing they may be distinguished more formally.

-These can all be valid timing diagrams for children that "FollowFrom" a parent.
+These can all be valid timing diagrams for children that "FollowsFrom" a parent.

 ~~~
     [-Parent Span-]  [-Child Span-]